 Just do a bridal bouquet and possibly a boutonniere.
 Avoid buying premade bouquets since they will cost a ton and stick to creating your own.
 You can use YouTube video tutorials to help.
 Then, use the remainder of the flowers for the decor and centerpieces.

 Centerpieces: $20 There are plenty budget centerpiece ideas to try on Pinterest, so I won’t get too specific, but you can buy things like vases, pebbles, and candles at the dollar store to keep this expense low.

-Food: $1,000 and under If you’re having a wedding reception, food may be one of the highest expenses.
+Food: $1,000 and under If you’re having a wedding reception, food may be one of the highest expenses, especially if you hire a professional wedding catering service like the high end catering service, Worry Free Catering, located in Las Vegas, NV.
 Again, keeping your guest count low will lower the costs of food.
 Also, avoiding a big buffet dinner will also help.
 There are many options to keep your food costs under $1,000 including materials.

 You can serve snacks and hors d’oeuvres during the reception.
 Foods like popcorn, cheese and crackers, and seasonal fruit are all cheap and tasty.
 You can also get someone on the grill to make a simple BBQ-style menu.
 If you choose to go with a later, keep the menu simple and go with cost-efficient options like chicken, rice, fresh vegetables, and pasta.

 If you can afford it, offer a signature drink but if you avoid having an open bar and paying for alcohol in general, you’ll save a ton.